stjet/Faucet-v2/utils/splash/README.md

 ### `options` object properties

-- `proted_paths`: Array of path strings the middleware will protect with a captcha.
+- `protected_paths`: Array of path strings the middleware will protect with a captcha.
 Required
 - `debug`: Set to `true` to log middleware errors to the console.
 Deafults to `false`
 - `captcha_title`: Name and title of your website.
 Deafults to `Catpcha`
 - `expiration_time`: Expiration time of the secure cookie in milliseconds.
 Deafults to one week